 Most of the rest of their conversation ended up being about Turink, and Jadzia got through it, feeling guilty for how hard it was to concentrate, even when they were discussing the more important details.

-Towards the end of the conversation, they ended up agreeing to meet for dinner in two days.
+Towards the end of it, they ended up agreeing to meet for dinner in two days.
 That cheered all three of them, until Julian then said, “I’m going have dinner with Kira tomorrow, and I’d like to meet with Odo too.
-Do you know when you might see him again next?”
+Do you know when you might see him next?”

 “Tomorrow,” said Worf.
 “We are scheduled to meet to further discuss his recommendation after I get off shift.”